OSCA-Nairobi/OpenSourceResources/resources/Resources.md

 - [A to Z Resources for Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) - Curated list of resources and opportunities for college students to learn a new coding language.
 - [Pull Request Roulette](http://www.pullrequestroulette.com/) - This site has a list of pull requests submitted for review belonging to Open Source projects hosted on Github.
 - ["How to Contribute to an Open Source Project on GitHub" by Egghead.io](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) - A step-by-step video guide of how to start contributing to Open Source projects on GitHub.
-- [Contributing to Open Source: A Live Walkthrough from Beginning to End](https://medium.com/@kevinjin/contributing-to-open-source-walkthrough-part-0-b3dc43e6b720) - This walkthrough of an open source contribution covers everything from picking a suitable project, working on an issue, to getting the PR merged in.
+- [Contributing to Open Source: A Live Walkthrough from Beginning to End](https://medium.com/@kevinjin/contributing-to-open-source-walkthrough-part-0-b3dc43e6b720) - This walkthrough of an open-source contribution covers everything from picking a suitable project, working on an issue, to getting the PR merged in.
 - ["How to Contribute to Open Source Project by" Sarah Drasner](https://css-tricks.com/how-to-contribute-to-an-open-source-project/) - They are focusing on the nitty-gritty of contributing a pull request (PR) to someone else’s project on GitHub.
-- ["How to get started with Open Source by" Sayan Chowdhury](https://www.hackerearth.com:443/getstarted-opensource/) - This article covers the resources for contributing to open source for beginners based on their favorite language interest.
+- ["How to get started with Open Source by" Sayan Chowdhury](https://www.hackerearth.com:443/getstarted-opensource/) - This article covers the resources for contributing to open source for beginners based on their favourite language interest.
 - ["Browse good first issues to start contributing to open source"](https://github.blog/2020-01-22-browse-good-first-issues-to-start-contributing-to-open-source/) - GitHub now helps you find good first issues to start contributing to open source.
 - ["How to Contribute to Open Source Project" by Maryna Z](https://rubygarage.org/blog/how-contribute-to-open-source-projects) - This comprehensive article is directed towards businesses (but still useful for individual contributors) where it talks about why, how, and what open-source projects to contribute to.
 - ["start-here-guidelines" by Andrei](https://github.com/zero-to-mastery/start-here-guidelines) -
-Lets Git started in the world of opensource, starting in the opensource playground.
-Especially designed for education and practical experience purposes.
+Let’s Git started in the world of opensource, starting in the opensource playground.
+Specially designed for education and practical experience purposes.
 - ["Getting Started with Open Source" by NumFocus](https://github.com/numfocus/getting-started-with-open-source) - a GitHub repo that helps contributors overcome barriers to entry in open-source.
 - ["Opensoure-4-everyone" by Chryz-hub ](https://github.com/chryz-hub/opensource-4-everyone) - A repository on everything related to open source.
 This is a project to help with GitHub membership visibility, practice with basic and advance git commands, getting started with open source, and more.
 - ["Open Advice"](http://open-advice.org/) - Knowledge collection from a wide variety of Free Software projects.
-It answers the question what 42 prominent contributors would have liked to know when they started so you can get a head-start no matter how and where you contribute.
+It answers the question of what 42 prominent contributors would have liked to know when they started so you can get a head-start no matter how and where you contribute.
 - ["GitHub Learning Lab"](https://lab.github.com/) - Level up your skills with GitHub Learning Lab.
 Our friendly bot will take you through a series of fun, practical projects to learn the skills you need in no time—and share helpful feedback along the way.
 - ["Ten simple rules for helping newcomers become contributors to open projects"](https://doi.org/10.1371/journal.pcbi.1007296) - This article covers rules based on studies of many communities and experiences of members, leaders, and observers.